pravega/presto-connector/README.md

     [root@lrmk226 ~]# mkdir $PRESTO_HOME/etc

-Now follow the directions to create the neccesary configuration files for configuring Presto found in the PrestoDB documentation.
+Now follow the directions to create the necessary configuration files for configuring Presto found in the PrestoDB documentation.

+Note that if you are also running with Java 11, you may have to add the following to your etc/jvm.config -Djdk.attach.allowAttachSelf=true

 ## Installing and Configuring Pravega Connector